Husqvarna Vapenfabrik

-Husqvarna Vapenfabriks Aktiebolag or simply HVA; /sv/) was a Swedish firearms manufacturing company established in 1689 in the town of Huskvarna by lake Vättern.
+Husqvarna Vapenfabriks Aktiebolag (/sv/) was a Swedish firearms manufacturing company established in 1689 in the town of Huskvarna by lake Vättern.

 History

 Ad for the company from 1899, for their velocipede.

 The tradition of weapon forging in Huskvarna can be traced all the way back to the construction of the fortress Rumlaborg in the 14th century, the fortress whose mill gave its name to the company and the city.
 In 1620, Jönköping’s Rifle Factory was founded as one of five in the country, by King Gustav II Adolf.
 In 1689 the manager at the nearby state arsenal in Jönköping, Erik Dahlbergh, suggested to the King that the crown should support the construction of a new milling work at the waterfalls just outside Huskvarna.
 The new work would act as a branch of the Jönköping arsenal, where water supply had become irregular.
 The plans were approved and put into work the same year.
 Thanks to the Husqvarna branch, the annual production of barrels for muskets from the Jönköping arsenal increased from about 1,500 to over 12,000.

 Eventually all production was moved to Huskvarna and in 1757 the arsenal was privatized under the ownership of Fredrik Ehrenpreus.
 In 1867 the company became a limited company under the name Husqvarna Vapenfabriks Aktiebolag.